anthonyanader/personalBlog/_posts/2018-09-10-new-hackathon-season.md

 We had initially decided to work on a project involving Spotify and the ability to mix and sync songs in a playlist based on the <b>user's jogging speed</b>.
 The iOS application would mix each track in a playlist to match the BPM of the jogging speed, using the Apple Watch sensors, creating a continous and seamless flow of music adapted to the user's activity.
 However, this project would have required much more effort than 36 hours and we wouldn't have been able to present a demo on time.

 We finally settled on building a web application that would make networking engaging, easy and fun.
-We want to remove that shyness barrier, providing people with an easier time connecting with others around them during networking events.
+Our goal was to remove that shyness barrier, providing people with an easier time connecting with others around them during networking events.

 ### What we built